microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   ![Generating sample data](./img/sample_data_generation.png)

-- From ADX open PoS Orders report to see newly simulated orders data.
+- From ADX open PoS Orders report to view simulated orders data.
 Allow some time to propagate data into the ADX database using an integrated data pipeline.

   ![PoS Orders with simulated data](./img/adx_posorders_with_simulated_data.png)

-- By default report displays for the last one hour data.
-To change report time range, chose time range as last 30 days from the report to refresh and display for the selected time range.
+- PoS Orders dashboard report is configured to display data from the _"Last 1 hour"_ by default.
+To view all the simulated orders data, change report time range to _"Last 30 days"_ as shown in the picture below.
+Dashboard report will refresh data and display reports for the selected time range.

   ![PoS Orders select time range](./img/adx_orders_report_select_timerange.png)